We need to talk…

 The silver lining to both Blair and my experiences when it comes to life and death, is that we were both very willing to have these conversations early on, and I can tell you from experience they are really, really important to have.
 For instance, my father died without writing a will, and his affairs were really messy, and my mother had to sort out her affairs after getting diagnosed with cancer.

 Thankfully for our family, both had life insurance, though Blair’s Mum didn’t, before she died.
-This conversation is one very close to my heart, and I’m working with Cigna to educate couples about the importance of this topic.
+This conversation is one very close to my heart, and I feel strongly about educating couples about the importance of this topic.
 Having life insurance really made Mum’s life, and all of our lives, easier when she became unwell.
 As she earned equally to my step-dad, her income was essential for mortgage repayments, and without it, he would have had to leave his home and uplift his life even more than he already was – losing his wife while in his 40’s.
 While Mum only wanted a modest funeral, it was such a relief that those costs were covered too.
 Unfortunately, it was more difficult for all the family when Blair’s Mum became sick and died a few years later.

 What do you need to discuss when it comes to life and death?